 Users are understandably not that eager to share their CC details.
 That’s why these offers usually have the highest payout but are considered to be the hardest to run.

-When a user clicks an advertisement of a sweepstake offer, they are redirected to a landing page.
+When a user clicks an advertisement of a sweepstakes affiliate offer, they are redirected to a landing page.

-Very rarely do users go directly to an offer page.
+Very rarely do users go directly from landing pages to offer pages (direct linking).
 Why?
 Because they need to be warmed up, prepared, and above all, convinced why someone is willing to give them a reward.

 This is something that is often glossed over when designing a campaign funnel.